Rathinavelkumar/learn-python/docs/conditional_statement.md

     C Grade

 ## **Nested If Else Statements**
-Inside the conditonal statements, we can nest multiple if and else condition like the below example
+Inside the conditional statements, we can nest multiple if and else condition like the below example

     #Nested IF-ELSE statements
     mark = 75